Andrew Benintendi Preview, Player Props: White Sox vs. Padres

 Padres Pitching Rankings

-- The Padres pitching staff ranks 10th in the league with a collective nine strikeouts per nine innings.
+- The Padres pitching staff is 10th in MLB with a collective nine strikeouts per nine innings.

-- The Padres' 3.83 team ERA ranks fifth across all MLB pitching staffs.
+- The Padres have the fourth-ranked team ERA among all league pitching staffs (3.82).

-- The Padres surrender the fourth-fewest home runs in baseball (171 total, 1.1 per game).
+- The Padres allow the third-fewest home runs in baseball (173 total, 1.1 per game).

-- His most recent appearance was on Sunday against the St. Louis Cardinals, when the right-hander tossed four scoreless innings while allowing two hits.
+- In his most recent time out on Sunday, the right-hander threw seven innings against the St. Louis Cardinals, giving up two earned runs while surrendering six hits.

-- The 33-year-old has amassed an ERA of 3.59, with 8.4 strikeouts per nine innings, in 62 games this season.
-Opponents are batting .245 against him.
+- In 23 games this season, the 32-year-old has amassed a 3.39 ERA and 8.3 strikeouts per nine innings, while allowing a batting average of .229 to opposing batters.

 © 2023 Data Skrive.
 All rights reserved.